insoln/mush/README.md

 **This script is only intended for casting ships, it's not allowed to use it in public ships.**

-This script is heavily based on <a href="http://mush.twinoid.com/u/profile/7962121">Volcher</a>'s one.
+This script is an improved version of <a href="http://mush.twinoid.com/u/profile/7962121">Volcher</a>'s one.

 ## <a href="https://github.com/insoln/mush/raw/master/MushFlightAnalyzer.user.js">Mush Flight Analyzer</a>
 Adds some nice statistics to the flight page.
 Specifically, it shows how many cycles human characters spent on board.